hphelion/documentation/migration-overview-reference.md

 Security group rules specify the traffic that is allowed through to the server.
 No traffic can be received by an instance unless a security group rule explicitly allows that traffic from that IP address.

-<p id="securitygroupdefault">The system includes one default security group, which contains four rules:
+<p id="securitygroupdefault">The system includes one default security group, which contains four rules, which appear similar to the following in the management console:
 <br><img src="media/sec_group_defafult.png"  alt="" /></p>

     Outgoing: This rule allows all outgoing traffic.